Hepatitis C Virus Antibodies

 If the antibody test result is positive, you have probably been infected with hepatitis C, even if it was so mild you did not realise you had it.

-A repeat antibody or antibody/antigen test will usually be requested or possibly a viral load.
+A repeat antibody test will usually be requested, followed by a viral load test.

 A positive (or detectable) HCV RNA means that you are currently infected by HCV.